 Miki Makamura, Akira’s friend who’s family he is currently living with, is kind of a badass.
 She’s sassy, she’s a little bit perverted, and she takes no shit from no one.
 She’s a great contrast to Akira.
 Miki is a fearless human, ready to get into a fight at a moment's notice despite being powerless.
 While Akira is a crybaby devil, the strongest weapon at mankind's disposal with an aversion to violence.

 Ryo Asuka is the original pretty-light-hair-gay-boy-who-is-absolutely-insane-and-ruins-your-life.
 I joke about him being unhinged, but a lot of that comes from Nagai’s odd facial expressions in the beginning of the manga.
 It’s difficult to pin down his personality.
 He’s Akira’s best friend and guide.
 He wants to be in control and help Akira save humanity, but he also depends on Akira for his own comfort and sanity.
+I think something that drew me a lot to his character as a teenager was his internal conflict and confusion at his identity.
+Feeling like an alien, like you aren’t a real person was a very relatable struggle for me.
+It kind of still is.

 Another character I want to highlight is Sirene the Harpy.
 Her arc always sticks with me.
 The love she feels for Amon, the fear she feels at fighting Devilman.
 Much like how Devilman’s story is a story of love, Sirene’s short story is also one of love.